Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 Texas Assistive Technology Network

-The Texas Assistive Technology Network provides another variation in web-based reading resources as part of its training to educators in the state.
-The reading module includes presenter and participant training materials (as a downloadable PowerPoint presentation).
-Accompanying the training materials is Technology for Struggling Students ,a PDF matrix of software products and strategies.
-The products and strategies are organized into five components that align with federal guidelines for research based reading instruction:
+The Texas Assistive Technology Network (opens in a new window) provides another variation in web-based reading resources as part of its training to educators in the state.
+The reading module (opens in a new window) includes presenter and participant training materials (as a downloadable PowerPoint presentation).
+Accompanying the training materials is Technology for Struggling Students*, a PDF matrix of software products and strategies.
+The products and strategies are organized into six components that align with federal guidelines for research based reading instruction:

 • Phonemic awareness